Asif12as/NFT_minter_/README.md

 - `client/`: Front-end codebase using React-Vite.
 - `server/`: Back-end codebase using Express.js.
-- `contracts/`: Smart contract code and configuration for Stardust.
+- `contracts/`: Smart contract code and configuration for Starton:

 ## Configuration